Tuition & Scholarships

 The Alabama Community College System provides scholarship funding for technical and academic programs.
 In addition, Shelton State Community College has partnered with Tuscaloosa City Schools to offer additional scholarship opportunities through the “Elevate Tuscaloosa Scholarship.”

-DUAL ENROLLMENT CAREER TECHNICAL EDUCATION (CTE) SCHOLARSHIP
+DUAL ENROLLMENT CAREER EDUCATION (CE) SCHOLARSHIP

 Continuous Eligibility

 Students who fail to meet the minimum grade requirement or withdraw from a course will be suspended from the program for a minimum of one term.
 The student may not re-enroll until the suspension has been served.
-For re-entry, the student must reapply to the program and meet the minimum grade point average requirement of 2.0 or higher.
+For re-entry, the student must reapply to the program and meet the minimum grade point average requirement of 2.5 or higher.

-Dual enrollment technical scholarship funds may be used to cover any technical and academic courses that are 100-level or above.
-Students can receive a maximum of two free classes per semester.
+All academic courses that are 100 level or above are eligible for scholarship funds.
+Students are permitted to enroll in one technical program per semester.
+Students may receive up to a maximum of two free classes per semester.
 The scholarship will cover tuition, fees, and textbooks when funding is available.

 Depending on the availability of funding, dual enrollment technical scholarship funds may be used to cover tuition, textbooks, and supplies, as well as the needs of the individual student and the requirements of the technical classes.
 The scope of each scholarship is determined by available funding and scholarship grant guidelines.
 Costs covered will be determined on an individual basis.